-Finally, the term competence framework needs to be clarified.
-In general, "a framework usually denotes a structure, overview, outline, system or plan consisting of various descriptive categories, e.g., concepts, constructs or variables and the relations between them that are presumed to account for a phenomenon" (Nilsen, 2020).
-A competence framework therefore structures and describes competences for our domain.
-This also should include a proficiency level, i.e., the level to which a competence is mastered.
-As an example, the DigCompEdu (Redecker, 2017) framework uses 6 levels similar to the CEFR framework for language learning (Council of Europe, 2020).
+The term "competence framework" needs to be clarified.
+Generally, a framework refers to a structure, overview, outline, system, or plan made up of various descriptive categories, such as concepts, constructs, or variables, along with the relationships between them that are believed to explain a phenomenon (Nilsen, 2020).
+Thus, a competence framework organizes and describes the competences relevant to our field.
+It should also include a proficiency level, indicating the extent to which a competence has been mastered.
+For example, the DigCompEdu framework (Redecker, 2017) utilizes six levels that are similar to those in the CEFR framework for language learning (Council of Europe, 2020).